dequelabs/cauldron/CONTRIBUTING.md

 ### Unit Tests

 Cauldron uses [Jest](https://jestjs.io/) as its test runner to run unit tests along with [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).

-> [!IMPORTANT]
-> We are currently in the process of migrating existing tests away from Enzyme to React Testing Library.
-New tests should **not** be written in Enzyme.

 ### Accessibility Testing